fncbook/fnc/book/linsys/condition-number.md

     Make a table of the values of $\kappa(\mathbf{H}_n)$ in the 2-norm for $n=2,3,\ldots,16$.
 Why does the growth of $\kappa$ appear to slow down at $n=13$?

-2. ⌨ The purpose of this problem is to verify, like in {doc}`demos/condition-bound`, the error bound
+2. ⌨ The purpose of this problem is to verify, like in {prf:ref}`demos-condition-bound`, the error bound

     ```{math}
     \frac{\| \mathbf{x}-\tilde{\mathbf{x} \|}}{\| \mathbf{x} \|} \le \kappa(\mathbf{A})